Blitzscaling in African markets: Opera's OPay optimizes its operations

 After some setbacks in sub-Saharan Africa, the Sino-owned super app changes its strategy

 Afridigest provides ideas & analysis for startup founders, operators, and investors across Africa and beyond.

 This post explores OPay, the Chinese-owned super app operating in Nigeria.

-If you’re new, welcome 🙌 — you’ll generally receive 2 weekly Afridigest emails: an original essay (on Saturdays at 7pm-ish Lagos time) and the weekly digest (every Monday at 11:30am Lagos time).
+If you’re new, welcome 🙌 — you’ll generally receive 2 weekly Afridigest emails: an original essay (on Saturdays generally) and the weekly digest (every Monday).
 For past essays and digests, visit the archive.

 Recently, OPay, the Chinese-backed super app operating in Nigeria made an announcement that garnered plenty of attention.